airbytehq/airbyte/docs/integrations/sources/googleanalytics.md

 * `ga:source`
 * `ga:subContinent`

-To create a list of metrics, you should use the values from the list below (no more than 10 for one object, and the values in the list must be unique):
+To create a list of metrics, use a default GA metric (values from the list below) or custom metrics if you have defined them.
+A custom report can contain no more than 10 unique metrics.
+The default available GA metrics are:
 * `ga:14dayUsers`
 * `ga:1dayUsers`
 * `ga:28dayUsers`